Miguel Maury Buendía

 Miguel Maury Buendía (born 19 November 1955) is a Spanish prelate of the Catholic Church who has spent his career in the diplomatic service of the Holy See.
-An archbishop since 2008, he has been Apostolic Nuncio to several countries, currently to both Romania and Moldova.
+An archbishop since 2008, he has been apostolic nuncio to several countries.
+On 13 April 2023, he was appointed as nuncio to Great Britain.

 Biography

 Miguel Maury Buendía was born in Madrid on 19 November 1955 to a family with Andalusian roots.
-He completed primary studies at the Jesuits' San Estanislao Kotska School in Málaga, his baccalaureate at the Ramiro de Maeztu Institute in Madrid, some music courses at the Royal Conservatory of Music of Madrid and obtained a degree in Geography and History, specialty of History of Art, from the Faculty of Philosophy and Letters of the Autonomous University of Madrid.
+He completed primary studies at the Jesuits' San Estanislao Kotska School in Málaga, his baccalaureate at the Ramiro de Maeztu Institute in Madrid, some music courses at the Royal Conservatory of Music of Madrid and obtained a degree in Geography and History, speciality of History of Art, from the Faculty of Philosophy and Letters of the Autonomous University of Madrid.
 After studying philosophy and theology in the Conciliar Seminary of Madrid, he was ordained a priest of the Archdiocese of Madrid on 26 June 1980 by Vicente Enrique y Tarancón.
-On July 1 he was appointed vicar of the parish of the Holy Trinity of Collado Villalba, where he remained until October 1984.
+On 1 July, he was appointed vicar of the parish of the Holy Trinity of Collado Villalba, where he remained until October 1984.
 During military service, he served as chaplain of the Military Hospital of Barcelona and the Army High School.